gnanevv/gnanevv/README.md

 ### I'm a passionate Software developer from Bulgaria who loves figuring out how stuff work.

-- 💡 I’m currently learning Three.js and blockchain
+- 💡 I’m currently learning Three.js and Blockchain with Solidity

 - 👨🏽‍💻 I love innovation and new technologies